FAQ

 If you don’t know your way around in Berlin, or if you would like some tips, come to our Museum Island meeting point.
 We can advise you there in both German and English.

-During the Long Night of Museums, four bus shuttles will take you to museums in Charlottenburg, northern Mitte / Prenzlauer Berg, Lichtenberg and Tempelhof-Schöneberg.
-In addition, there will also be a short shuttle from the S-Bahn station Treptower Park to Archenhold Observatory.
-The shuttle lines, stops and journey times can be found here.
+Four bus shuttles will take you to museums outside Berlin-Mitte during the Long Night.
+There will also be a short shuttle from Treptower Park S-Bahn station to the Archenhold Observatory.
+You can find the routes, stops and journey times here.

 We recommend that you visit no more than four or five museums.
 Berlin is large, and the distances between museums can be long.
 Allow yourself time for encounters and new impressions and give yourself the freedom to make spontaneous decisions.

 You can enter most of the 75 participating museums at any time without having to wait.
 However, be prepared for waiting times to enter some of the museums in Berlin-Mitte.
-During the Long Night of Museums, this website will indicate whether this applies to individual museums.
+During the Long Night of Museums, this website will indicate whether this applies to individual museums on Threads.

 For security reasons, many museums require you to deposit all rucksacks and large bags in cloakrooms or to store them in lockers.